Chapter 21. Connecting to Salesforce

 - On the Settings page, near the top, to the right of the callback URL, click to copy the callback URL for your Fuse Online environment to the clipboard.
 You will need this URL toward the end of this procedure.

-- To the right of the Salesforce entry, click Register to display the Client ID and Client Secret fields.
+- Click the Salesforce entry to display the Client ID and Client Secret fields.

 In another browser tab, log in to your Salesforce account and follow the steps below to create a connected app.
 These instructions assume that you are using the Salesforce Classic user interface.
 To switch from the Salesforce Lightning Experience interface, click your profile icon and select Switch to Salesforce Classic.
 For additional information, see the Salesforce documentation for Create a Connected App.